Because banks shouldn't hide your money in spreads.

 +4.5% markup + $25 wire fee

-Our verdict: Use Wise for the best all-round rate on NOK to INR — or Remitly Express when speed is critical.
+Our verdict: Use Wise for the best NOK to INR exchange rate on regular transfers, or Remitly Express when your recipient needs the money the same day.